daireto/sqlactive/README.md

 >     __tablename__ = 'users'
 >     # ...
 > ```
+> However, it is recommended to create a base class for your models and
+> inherit from it.

 > [!TIP]
+> Your `BaseModel` class can also inherit directly from the mixins.
-> If you don't want to implement automatic timestamps, your base model can inherit
+> For example, if you don't want to implement automatic timestamps don't inherit
-> from `ActiveRecordMixin` directly:
+> from `ActiveRecordBaseModel` class.
+Instead, inherit from `ActiveRecordMixin`
+> and/or `SerializationMixin`:
 > ```python
-> from sqlactive import ActiveRecordMixin
+> from sqlactive import ActiveRecordMixin, SerializationMixin
 >
-> class BaseModel(ActiveRecordMixin):
+> class BaseModel(ActiveRecordMixin, SerializationMixin):
 >     __abstract__ = True
 > ```